holt/syringe/README.md

    }())
 });
 ```
-... or a map of mutliple items:
+... or a map of multiple items:

 ```javascript
 mySyringe.add({